Mosquito bite allergy: Diagnosis

-The diagnosis of ordinary mosquito reactions is made on the basis of the history and clinical features of mosquito bites.
+The diagnosis of ordinary mosquito reactions is made based on the history and clinical features of mosquito bites.

 Prevention

-Reducing mosquito breeding areas (e.g. eliminating standing water pools, stocking ponds with fish that consume mosquito larva) and the use of other mosquito control methods such as insecticides, mosquito traps, protective clothing, bed nets, and repellants (e.g. DEET or permethrin) are effective, highly recommended means for reducing mosquito bites.
+Reducing mosquito breeding areas (e.g. eliminating standing water pools, stocking ponds with fish that consume mosquito larva) and the use of other mosquito control methods such as insecticides, mosquito traps, protective clothing, bed nets, and repellants (e.g., DEET or permethrin) are effective, highly recommended means for reducing mosquito bites.
 Daily doses of a non-sedating second-generation anti-histamines (e.g. cetirizine or levocetirizine) can effectively reduce the immediate and delayed reactions to mosquito bites.
 The use of recombinant mosquito saliva proteins to desensitize individuals against developing reactions to mosquito bites has yielded variable results and requires further study.